 Mamba Beach: The SSW beach behind Capitol Hill is called Mamba Beach and here you’ll have a nice beach break.
 You’ll find the better surf in front of Mamba Point Hotel.

-Robertsport: 70 Kilometers north of Monrovia.
+Robertsport: 70 Kilometers north of Monrovia is the place to be if you want to experience the Liberia surf.
 Spots around Robertsport can hold up well overhead swells as well as work when the swell is too small for the other places around.
 You find point break Cassava on the westernmost point SW of Robertsport and just before that you have Cotton Tree which is a long left on good days or a couple of nice lefts on not so good days.
 Locals might ask for money for you using the beach.

 South of Monrovia: There have been some reports of point and beach breaks all along the coast south of Monrovia as well.
 Check them out on the links below or go explore yourself.